frezcirno/ooddiitt/README.md

 ###Notes:

-some areas to update: need 32bit dev libraries, curses, anaconda interferes with cmake for opt-klee, run ldconfig after installing new dynamic libs.
+some areas to update: need 32bit dev libraries, curses, run ldconfig after installing new dynamic libs.

-On fedora 27, some libs installed to lib64.  not found by ld.
+On fedora 27, some libs installed to lib64.  not found by ld. add to /etc/ld.so.conf.d

 ###Step 1: Install required tools for the build